aidnurs/-100DaysOfCode/log.md

 # 100 Days Of Code - Log

+### Day 30: September 5, 2017

+**Today's Progress**: finished another API project + started to learn how to use promises

+**Thoughts:** day by day learn more and more and feel that I can do more cool things

 ### Day 29: September 4, 2017

 **Today's Progress**: finished another API project (URL Shortener Microservice)